Jellyfish-Insights/andromeda/docs/docker_container.md

 ## Creating the folder structure

-The instruction to see how to create the right folder structure that this document will use can be seen [here](./credential_folder_structure.md)
+In order to run the Andromeda container you need to place the Credentials in a folder structure that can be seen [here](./credential_folder_structure.md).

 ## Configuring the appsettings.json